anywidget-marimo

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

-Toolkit for generating custom widgets from scratch for Marimo.About this skill
+Toolkit for generating custom widgets from scratch for Marimo.Key capabilities

 When writing an anywidget use vanilla javascript in _esm and do not forget about _css.
 The css should look bespoke in light mode and dark mode.
 Keep the css small unless explicitly asked to go the extra mile.
 When you display the widget it must be wrapped via widget = mo.ui.anywidget(OriginalAnywidget()).